 The Sheltered Homeless Point-in-Time (PIT) Count is conducted annually in Solano County and is a requirement to receive homeless assistance funding from HUD.
 Solano County conducted its Housing Inventory and Sheltered count on January 25, 2021.
 The JPA conducted the Sheltered PIT count by sending demographic questionnaires to all emergency shelter and transitional housing providers prior to the night of the count.
 The Sheltered PIT survey that accounts for all the sheltered individuals experiencing homelessness counted on this night.
 The total number of individuals experiencing sheltered homelessness for 2021 was 397, a significant increase from 230 sheltered people in 2020.
+This included 41 unsheltered individuals, and zero sheltered individuals, in Suisun City.
 The count was conducted in the winter, when seasonal demand is likely at its highest.
 As of 2021, there are a total of 375 beds in emergency shelters in Solano County, about 121 beds in transitional housing, and 431 beds for permanent housing.
+Resources including food banks and distribution centers, medical services, and more are identified in Appendix 3, Assessment of Fair Housing.

 Homelessness is often the result of multiple factors that converge in a person's life.
 The combination of loss of employment, inability to find a job because of the need for retraining, and the high housing costs in Solano County has led to some individuals and families losing their housing.
 Divorce can also lead to the homelessness as a dual income household becomes a single income household.
-As shown in Table 2-37, for others, the loss of housing is due to chronic health problems, physical disabilities, mental health disabilities, or drug and alcohol addictions along with an inability to access the services and long-term support needed to address these conditions.
+As shown in Table 2-39, for others, the loss of housing is due to chronic health problems, physical disabilities, mental health disabilities, or drug and alcohol addictions along with an inability to access the services and long-term support needed to address these conditions.
 According to California Housing Partnership, 10,159 low-income renter households do not have access to affordable homes and renters in Solano County would need to earn 2.2 times the minimum wage to afford the average asking rent in Solano County.
 From this data, a primary cause of homelessness is the lack of affordable housing and low incomes.
-Table 2-38 reflects the number of homeless individuals in each city according to the Chief of Police and other local knowledge.
+Table 2-40 reflects the number of homeless individuals in each city according to the Chief of Police and other local knowledge.

-TABLE 2-37 CHARACTERISTICS FOR THE POPULATION EXPERIENCING HOMELESSNESS
+TABLE 2-39 CHARACTERISTICS FOR THE POPULATION EXPERIENCING HOMELESSNESS